Advice > Product management

 3.1 Product sense questions (design, improvement, strategy)

-During your product sense interviews, show off your understanding of and enthusiasm for Stripe’s product, your focus on its users, and your ability to tackle ambiguous problems.
+During your product sense interviews, show off your understanding of and enthusiasm for Stripe’s product, user-centricity, and ability to tackle ambiguous problems.

 Product design